-Sondra is a beautiful writer and posts unique content that includes posts about Michelle Obama, tarot cards, freak flags, and “How To’s” on creating unique art and clothing, such as magical unicorn headbands and dreamcatchers.
+Sondra is a beautiful writer and posts unique content.
+Her writing includes posts about Michelle Obama, tarot cards, freak flags, and “How To’s” on creating unique art and clothing.

 Jean McCarthy began her blog on the first day of her sobriety and has been writing ever since.
 Her site shares her own personal struggles, but also offers insightful and useful information on navigating through a sober life.

-Her blog has touched the hearts of thousands of people and Jean is active in offering new content and refreshing revelations about sobriety.
+Her blog has touched the hearts of thousands of people.
+Jean is active in offering new content and refreshing revelations about sobriety.

 Holly Whitaker of Hip Sobriety works to change the conversation about sobriety, addiction, and alcohol abuse.
 When Holly went to a doctor to get treatment for her alcohol addiction, the doctor gave her two options – go to a 12 step meeting or go to treatment.
 In Holly’s words, she says,

 “I wanted a modern, affordable, beautiful, accessible, empowering, self-directed recovery that reflected who I was as an individual – and that didn’t exist.
 So I created what I wished for -recovery as I would have it.”

 She introduces the reader to a variety of holistic tools that helped her in her own recovery.
 Included are rituals and processes such as meditation, nutrition, yoga, breathwork, dancing, anger-release techniques, EFT, mantras and relationship-building tools.
 Her approach to addiction treatment is empowering, holistic, fluid and unique.
 She is a fresh and diverse voice that advocates for a different conversation on addiction.
 Holly believes that sobriety allows us to awaken to our best selves and it is actually our greatest gift.